5 Tips to Get More from Your Voice of Employee Program

 If a VoE program doesn't already have visible leadership backing, program managers must find it, said Jessica Day, co-founder of IdeaScale.
 "These leaders will be the decision-makers and roadblock eliminators when it comes to delivering on real change," she said.
 "In fact, it’s even better if innovation permeates the entire top-level of an organization.
 There is no better indicator of program success and program longevity than leadership committed to its course.”

-As a CEO himself, Kevin Lee of JourneyPure takes the feedback he receives seriously and is motivated to take the wheel of change in hand.
+As a CEO himself, Kevin Lee of JourneyPure, a provider of addiction treatment services, takes the feedback he receives seriously and is motivated to take the wheel of change in hand.
 “CEOs and top leaders of a company must be aligned about the importance of the voice of employee program," he said.
 "They must be willing to make decisions and implement initiatives quickly to show employees that their feedback is taken seriously and that the company truly wants to improve.”

 Middle managers and team leaders also play a big role in success.
 They can set the tone for how employees perceive the VoE program, Lee said, and leaders may need to take action if middle managers are not responsive to feedback or discourage employees from sharing.